-The furniture tenant contains products such as plants, electronics, decor, and furniture.
+The furniture tenant example contains products such as plants, electronics, decor, and furniture.
 All of these products are then further categorized using topic maps.
-There's a topic map for each of the following - room, color, material, and, fabric.
-The topics contained within a map can then be associated with a product as shown in the picture.
+There's a topic map for each of the following - room, color, material, and fabric.
+The topics contained within a map can then be associated with a product, as shown in the picture.

 Why Topic Maps?